 Secure Coding is the procedure of devising computer software in such a way that it guards against the accidental introduction of application security hazards.
 Defects in design, logic flaws and bugs in the software are some of the commonly exploited software vulnerabilities.
 It has been deciphered from the critical analysis that most of these flaws pop up due to minimal software errors.
 Organizations can, therefore, take proactive steps by identifying those insecure coding techniques which lead to flaws and by educating the employees about them, which would mean similar vulnerabilities can be avoided.

-All these are some of the minimal requirements that an enterprise will use to combat web application attacks.
+Definitely, all these are some of the minimal requirements that an enterprise will use to combat web application attacks.
 These measures will provide the computer security, but this is not all.
 It’s the enterprise’s responsibility to continue to invest and equip itself with the latest security tools that will safeguard them from these malicious attackers.